Cubik65536/cubik-website/source/_posts/en/2023-10-05-Basic-Terminal-and-Install-Git.md

 Usually, the default terminal emulator is good enough for basic usages, but they don't really provide the best experience (except those coming with Linux distributions).
 Here are some recommendations:

 - [Tabby](https://tabby.sh) (for Windows, macOS & Linux) - FOSS

   One of the best cross-platform terminal emulators, works well with zsh (for macOS/Linux) and powershell (Windows).
 Not native, so not really recommended to macOS users (while there's terminals emulators like iTerm2 written in native codes).

 - [iTerm2](https://iterm2.com) (for macOS) - FOSS

-  Personally the terminal emulator to recommend for macOS users.
+  Personally speaking the terminal emulator to recommend for macOS users.
 Written in Objective-C and Swift, it's feature complete and supports lot of features.

 - [Warp](https://warp.dev) (for macOS (for now)) - Non-FOSS

   Yes, Rust.
 Yes, AI-Powered.
 I love the strong command completion feature, and it's really fast.
 But, a bad experience: it requires to sign in (and the promise of not using t later was removed), not really a fan of having to sign in to use a terminal emulator and execute LOCAL commands.

 - [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701) (for Windows) - FOSS

   NOT the terminal that comes with Windows.
 But having a good support for PowerShell and WSL (Windows Subsystem for Linux), still a good choice for Windows users.

 ## Homebrew